 Dependence on suppliers of raw materials imposes limits on General Electric’s performance.
-This internal strategic factor is a weakness that affects the company’s industrial operating segments in terms of business vulnerability to price and supply fluctuations of raw materials.
-For example, GE’s Aviation, Transportation, and Energy Connections & Lighting segments are vulnerable to such market dynamics.
-In addition, weak performance in Asian markets influences the conglomerate’s overall global performance.
-This weakness is partly due to General Electric’s management approach that traditionally focuses on the biggest markets, such as the United States.
-Furthermore, weak performance of the GE Oil & Gas segment is an internal strategic factor resulting from market conditions affecting the oil and gas industry.
-The company manages the negative effects of these changes through strategic emphasis on performance improvements in its other operating segments.
-The weaknesses shown in this component of the SWOT analysis of General Electric Company highlight the benefits of strategic changes in growing the business despite its limitations.
+This internal strategic factor is a weakness in this SWOT analysis case, affecting the company’s industrial operations, in terms of business vulnerability to price and supply fluctuations of raw materials.
+For example, General Electric’s aviation manufacturing operations are vulnerable to such market dynamics.
+In addition, the weak performance in Asian markets influences the company’s overall global performance.
+This SWOT analysis links such a weakness to General Electric’s management approach that traditionally focuses on the biggest markets, such as the United States.
+Furthermore, the increasing dependence on the aviation and avionics market is an internal strategic factor resulting from GE’s reorganization involving the spinoff of non-aerospace businesses.
+The company manages the negative effects of these changes through strategic emphasis on performance improvements.
+The weaknesses shown in this component of the SWOT analysis of General Electric Company highlight the need for strategies for growing the business despite its limitations.

 Opportunities are external strategic factors that present potential growth and improvement in General Electric’s business.
 This component of the SWOT analysis identifies the most relevant opportunities in the company’s external business environment.
 These opportunities influence the success of strategies for sustaining General Electric’s growth.
-For example, the long-term success of GE’s Renewable Energy segment depends on strategies that exploit opportunities in the energy market.
-Management personnel must consider the following opportunities available to General Electric Company:
+For example, the long-term success of GE’s avionics operations depends on strategies that exploit opportunities in the aviation market.
+Management decisions must consider the following opportunities available to General Electric Company: